Nicola de la Haie

 Nicola de la Haie (born c.
 1150; d.
 1230), of Swaton in Lincolnshire, (also written de la Haye) was an English landowner and administrator who inherited from her father not only lands in both England and Normandy but also the post of hereditary constable of Lincoln Castle.
 On her own, she twice defended the castle against prolonged sieges.
 After the death of her second husband in 1214, she continued to hold the castle until she retired on grounds of old age in 1226.

-On 18 October 1216, she was also appointed sheriff of Lincolnshire by King John.
+On 18 October 1216, Nicola was also appointed sheriff of Lincolnshire by King John.

 Life

-Born about 1150, she was one of three daughters and coheiresses of Richard de la Haie, a major Lincolnshire landowner whose family had founded the Premonstratensian house of Barlings Priory, and his wife Matilda, daughter of William Vernon.
+Born about 1150, Nicola was one of three daughters and coheiresses of Richard de la Haie, a major Lincolnshire landowner whose family had founded the Premonstratensian house of Barlings Priory in Lincolnshire, and his wife Matilda, daughter of William Vernon.
 Her paternal grandfather Robert de la Haie, of Halnaker in Sussex, had in 1115 been granted the posts of hereditary constable of Lincoln Castle and hereditary sheriff of Lincolnshire.
 When her father died in 1169 she inherited the post of constable, which in practice was filled by her two husbands in succession.

-When King Henry II died in 1189, she and her second husband Gerard de Camville travelled to Barfleur in Normandy to obtain a charter confirming her rights from the new king Richard I. Richard then went off to the Holy Land on the Third Crusade, leaving authority in England in the hands of William de Longchamp.
+When King Henry II died in 1189, Nicola and her second husband Gerard de Camville travelled to Barfleur in Normandy to obtain a charter confirming her rights from the new king Richard I. Richard then went off to the Holy Land on the Third Crusade, leaving authority in England in the hands of William de Longchamp.
 In 1191 Longchamp removed Camville from the shrievalty and the castellancy, ordering him to hand over the castle.